ahdinosaur/rustforge-2025-rust-in-color/slides.md

 <style>
     code {
-        @apply text-lg;
+        @apply text-2xl;
     }
 </style>

 <!--

-Now let's improve how our `Driver` handles colors, with respect to human perception.

-Changes:

-- `Color` associated type
-- `FromColor` trait
-- brightness: f32

-Most drivers expect Linear RGB as their color.
+Now we're ready for our LED `Driver` trait.

+Important to notice:

+- Pixels can't just be a Vec, we can't use allocations.
+  - Pixels must be an iterator
+- The driver expects a color type, and the writer provides a color type, we automatically convert with the `FromColor` trait.

 -->

 ---
-layout: outline
+layout: big-center
 ---

-## Talk Outline
+## LED Layout

-1. Driver: How to make an LED be a color
-    1. Color: How our eyes perceive light
-2. **Layout: Where are the LEDs in space**
+Where are the LEDs in space
-3. Pattern: How to animate the space with color
-4. Control: How to put these together
-5. Quickstart: How to start an LED project now

 <!--